Your essential guide to visiting Essaouira with kids, including things to do in Essaouira with kids

 And if you have kids who like to play football, just head down to the main beach in the afternoon; they will be sure to find a football buddy to play with down there.

-7. There’s so much to do on your doorstep
+7. Lots to do on the doorstep

 Sandy beach with safe, shallow waters, camels to meet and ride, the medina, souqs, fishing port and ramparts to explore, there are so many things to do in Essaouira!